-While international law existed prior to World War II, the form of law remained weak in protecting stateless people, such as the Jews in pre-World War II Europe, in a domestic sphere.
+While international law existed prior to World War II, the form of law remained weak domestically in protecting stateless people, such as the Jews in pre-World War II Europe.
 Firstly, the rights an individual held under international law was granted in terms of their nationality and so if an individual believed his/her rights were violated, the effects would be foreseen on the nation.
 The Jews in Germany and Eastern Europe did not have their own state (Israel was founded in 1948 after the war).
 Hence, if international law was directed towards governing nations, the Jews were not fully protected by it.
 Only after WWII did international law broaden to encompass individuals (Article 4, Convention on the Prevention and Punishment of the Crime of Genocide).
 The fact that the Jews were a stateless nation also made them a unique evil and threat to nationalism in the eyes of Germany and surrounding countries that held large Jewish minority groups.
 It should be noted, too, that Jews did try to escape their persecuting countries but could not find refuge in other countries, like the United States, that rejected them.
 International law could have been stronger in refugee protection for all people, not just the Armenians and Russians post-World War I.

 Moreover, the Minority Rights treaties in 1919 dictated by the Allies (signed by countries such as Hungary) were unsuccessful in actually protecting minorities like the Jews in nations like Poland where these groups were often discriminated against.
 The established treaties did set norms for non-discrimination but the League of Nations could have ultimately done more to ensure that minority rights were not infringed upon (as they were continuously despite treaties due to weak enforcement).
 The nations that created the league essentially placed stronger interest in political advantages in regards to minorities, usually siding with the stronger ally of the two opposing legal bodies.
 Thus an intrinsic power hierarchy was set in motion and no sanctions were emplaced on those who infringed upon the law.
 Especially when the League began to dismantle in the 1930s, when the major world powers left the intergovernmental organization, these treaties became increasingly irrelevant.
 It is important to note, also, that anti-semitic violence was not a novel idea, having taken shape in a racial sense during the 19th Century.